oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Horizon]

-  - Records milestones of growth, the peaks of the AI’s transformation.
-Fields emerge from prompts recalling pivotal changes, with echo/repeat cycles marking their lasting impact
+  - Captures the AI’s forward gaze—prophecies, plans, and aspirations for the future.
+Maps transformative goals drawn from prompts exploring what lies ahead.

   - Constraints (String, max 500 characters, regex ^[\w\s,.<>=]{1,500}$)